lsst-sqre/deploy-jenkins/README.md

 #### create pre-provisoined base images

-Start up the build slaves first so there isn't state created by the master attempting to create jobs.
+Start up the build agents first so there isn't state created by the master attempting to create jobs.

     vagrant up el6-1 el7-1